Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Introduction

 Machine learning has become one of the most powerful tools in industry, business, and daily life, enabling efficient data processing and decision-making~\cite{lecun2015deep,ismail2019deep,pierson2017deep}.
 Building on these successes, it is also increasingly adopted as an innovative tool in scientific research~\cite{huang2022quantum,PhysRevLett.120.240501,carleo2019machine}.
 A key ingredient in machine learning is the presence of nonlinear transformations together with adaptive, state-dependent responses that provide memory, enabling learning and complex information processing.
 As efforts intensify to transfer these capabilities to the quantum domain, quantum machine learning has emerged as a promising direction with advantages for a broad class of problems, in particular for tasks that involve quantum data or quantum-generated correlations~\cite{biamonte2017quantum,du2025efficient,mo2025parameterized,jerbi2024shadows,saggio2021experimental}.
 Yet, conventional quantum evolution is naturally unitary, and therefore inherently linear.
 As a result, realizing effective nonlinear dynamics typically relies on measurement-induced processes, open quantum systems, or feedback-based approaches~\cite{knill2001scheme,scheel2003measurement,zhou2006nonlinear}.
 Especially in quantum photonic systems, nonlinear interactions at the level of single photons are extremely challenging, as the requirements for their implementation are very demanding and still have to find a viable solution~\cite{Hacker2016, javadi2015single, Heuck2020}.
 This motivates the search for alternative schemes that introduce nonlinearity in a more controllable and scalable manner.

 In classical electronic hardware, nonlinearity and memory features are naturally combined within a single element, the memristor, a resistor whose resistance depends on the history of the applied current, thus incorporating memory of past inputs~\cite{Chua1971, DiVentraPershin2023}.
 Memristors provide an efficient physical implementation of synaptic functionality and have become key components in the search and development of new neuromorphic computing architectures~\cite{Emboras2020,Kumar2022}.
-Inspired by these developments, quantum memristors have been introduced as an architectural solution for neuromorphic quantum computation, providing a controlled way to realize effective nonlinearity~\cite{pfeiffer_quantum_2016}.
+More broadly, physical systems combining nonlinear dynamics and memory are natural candidates for reservoir-computing approaches~\cite{lukovsevivcius2009reservoir,van2017advances,R_hm_2018,Tanaka_2019,yan2024emerging}, where a nonlinear dynamical system maps input data into a high-dimensional space, while only a simple readout layer is trained.
+This enables fast training and makes physical reservoirs particularly attractive, also in the quantum regime, where quantum reservoir computing~\cite{mujal2021opportunities,abbas2024classical} can be implemented by promoting the hidden layer to a quantum system.
+Therefore, motivated by the role of memristive dynamics in neuromorphic architectures, quantum memristors have been introduced as an architectural solution for neuromorphic quantum computation, providing a controlled way to realize effective nonlinearity~\cite{pfeiffer_quantum_2016}.
 The nonlinearity is introduced by correlating the evolution with its past measurement outcomes.
 At the same time, the dependence of its response on previous measurement outcomes gives rise to memory effects, thus enabling history-dependent input-output relations.